 Advances in early detection, surgical techniques, and pharmacological treatments have made it possible for people with cancer to live more actively than ever before.
 Health systems nationwide have responded to improvement in outcomes and survival rates with making clinical services about integrative and wellness therapies more accessible.
 This multidisciplinary course provides oncologists, advanced practice providers, and other healthcare providers who specialize in cancer care with essential guidelines for making safe and personalized recommendations for the use of integrative therapies to their patients.
 Learners will study the current state of evidence for the use of non-pharmacologic approaches to improve cancer-related side effects such as chronic pain, insomnia, nausea and vomiting, and stress.

 In this introduction for licensed acupuncturists, students learn to apply acupuncture therapy to address the physical and emotional side effects of cancer treatments.
+Please note that the modules from Advances in Oncology Acupuncture: Clinical Research and Symptom Management are also included in this comprehensive course.

 Credit: The NCCAOM has designated this distance online education course with 12.5 Professional Development Activity (PDA) points